-Fernando Apodaca: Director / Artist / Composer
+Fernando Apodaca: Artist / Director / Composer

-Fernando directed the music video for Pearl Jam’s Life Wasted in 2006, which earned a nomination for “Best Special Effects” at the MTV Video Music Awards 2006.
+Fernando directed the music video and created artworks for Pearl Jam’s “Life Wasted” in 2006, which earned a nomination for “Best Special Effects” at the MTV Video Music Awards.
 He was also awarded “Best Music Video Director” at the San Diego Film Festival 2006.
-Fernando created sculptures for the video while filming on location in Romania and Seattle, WA.
-They were included in the album’s packaging for Pearl Jam, along with still frames from the video.
+Pearl Jam included his drawings and sculptures throughout the album packaging.